Houston Psychiatrist

 It starts small.
 You walk into the kitchen to make coffee, but by the time the machine finishes brewing, you've responded to three texts, started reorganizing the junk drawer, and completely forgotten your mug.
 Later, you find it in the microwave.
 You have no idea how it got there.

-If this sounds familiar, you’re not alone—and you may have asked yourself the question, “Do I have ADHD?”
+If this sounds familiar, you’re not alone.
+You may have even asked yourself the question, “Do I have ADHD?”

 As Your Houston Psychiatrist, I often work with individuals who’ve spent years compensating for symptoms they didn’t know were part of a larger picture.
 Many are high-achievers, professionals, or students who have become masters at adapting.
 But even the best systems can collapse under the weight of untreated symptoms.